Jashansimak/Jashansimak.github.in-/README.md

 identify the needs and problems of the community and involve them in problem solving process.

 to develop among themselves a sense of social and civil responsibility,

+19/07/2024

+Resource Person

+Er.
+Kanwardeep
+Kalra

+Header	Campus to Corporate
+Eng.
+Kanwardeep Kalra gave an insightful lecture on campus to corporate.
+She talked about the importance of soft skills, such as communication, confidence, and behavior, in interviews and how these skills are often more valuable than technical skills.
+She also emphasized the need to be culturally fit and culturally reliable in the workplace, which can help employees adapt and thrive in different environments.
+Eng.
+Kalra also discussed the importance of soft skills and how to develop them.
+She mentioned that softskills can be learned and improved by practicing them regularly, seeking feedback from others, and putting oneself out of one’s comfort zone.
+Eng.
+Kalra further highlighted the need for flexibility and adaptability in the workplace, especially in today’s fast-changing world, and how change can be challenging but ultimately beneficial for personal and professional growth.

+Department Visit

+During our department visit, we were introduced to different societies and clubs available on campus.
+We also learned about the different curricula offered and their credit distribution.
+It was an excellent opportunity to understand the diverse opportunities available to us as students and to gain a better sense of the overall college experience.

+22/07/2024

+Resource Person

+Dr. SB Singh

+Header	Self Exploration

+Dr. SB Singh assigned us an interesting self-reflection exercise.
+It began with writing our name and personal information, followed by listing our strengths, weaknesses, job preferences, and hobbies.
+We were also asked about our priority goals in life and how we would achieve them.

+As I started to write down my responses, I realized how much I had to reflect on.
+It was a great opportunity to look within myself and gain a better understanding of my strengths, weaknesses, interests, and aspirations.

+Resource Person

+Dr. Pushpinder Singh

+Header	Impotant points

+Today I learned about three different learning techniques: surface, deep, and strategic learning.
+Our instructor, Dr. Pushpinder Singh, emphasized the importance of using deep and strategic learning in college to gain a deeper understanding of the subject matter.

+Dr. Pushpinder explained how different people have different learning styles and that forcing one method on all students may lead to them disliking the subject.
+He also talked about the importance of competition with oneself rather than others, as well as being focused, flexible, humble, and having faith in one’s abilities.
+He taught us about the SQRWR technique for studying.
+This technique involves surveying the topic, asking questions, reading about the subject, writing down what we have learned, and reviewing the information to ensure that we have retained it.